-- Alien Abduction, the newest haunted attraction at Six Flags Fright Fest.
+- Alien Abduction, one of the newer haunted attractions at Six Flags Fright Fest.
 Ever wonder where people go when they are abducted?
-Find out if you dare.;
+Find out if you dare.

 - Bayou Buriel Grounds, Don’t you know?
 Never enter the Bayou alone, especially in this scare zone.

-- The Bunker, another new scare zone.
-This old hidden underground military bunker houses remnants of advanced technology from another galaxy.
+- The Bunker, this old hidden underground military bunker houses remnants of advanced technology from another galaxy.

 - Cannibal Carnival, This scare zone is in the Lickskillet dining area where the creepy Roscoe family has taken over;

-- Deamonatrix Unleashed, An all new show where a band of deadly femal demons lure you into a gripping show… literally.
+- Deamonatrix Unleashed, A show where a band of deadly female demons lure you into a gripping show… literally.

 Win a free pair of tickets to Six Flags.
 They are giving away one pair each day through the end of Fright Fest.
 Pick up your 2019 passes at the annual flash sale.
 Season passes include unlimited visits plus park savings coupons and get a friend in free days.

 ZX-1: The end of days is near.
 A deadly infection is rapidly wiping out mankind.
 Mutations are forming within the genes of the human race, causing everyone to be infected with a horrid abomination.